ofr1tz/RepData_PeerAssessment1/PA1_template.md

     summarise(steps=mean(steps, na.rm=TRUE))
 ```

-We plot the average number of steps per interval as a time series.
+We plot the average number of steps per interval as a time series:

 ```r